Spitting Image (2020 TV series): The Rest is Bulls*!t (2025–present)

+Season 1 (2025)

 Reception

 The series received mixed reviews from critics.
 The decision to satirise Greta Thunberg garnered criticism as she was a minor at the time.

 Mark Lawson of The Guardian wrote approvingly in his four-out-of-five star review that "[a]dmirers of the franchise will be relieved that the revival ... has lost none of its savagery or willingness to shock."
-Also writing for The Guardian, columnist Nesrine Malik described the new series as a "toothless performance" and the jokes "excruciatingly obvious".

 In his three-out-of-five star review, Ralph Jones of NME lauded the series' ability to satirise timely events, "its topicality is admirable: there are several sketches here about events that occurred as little as 12 hours before the recording.
 This is impressive on the radio but when puppets are involved, it’s almost breathtaking."

 The Economist was more mixed in their analysis, calling it "pretty tame" in light of the current political atmosphere and when compared to its 1984 predecessor, writing how "[i]n an era of cynicism and conspiracy theories, the radical act would be to make a show that celebrated public life."

 Ed Power of The Telegraph was negative in his one-out-of-five star review pertaining to the two-part US election special, calling it "toothless" in its satire.
+Also writing for The Guardian, columnist Nesrine Malik similarly described the new series as a "toothless performance" and the jokes "excruciatingly obvious".

 German version

-On 16 September 2021, a German version of Spitting Image called "The Krauts' Edition", began to air on the TV channel Sky.
+On 16 September 2021, a German version of Spitting Image called The Krauts' Edition began to air on the TV channel Sky.
 The German version has new puppets, including Sebastian Kurz, Jan Böhmermann, Annalena Baerbock, Karl Lauterbach, Markus Lanz, Heidi Klum, Thomas Müller, Olaf Scholz, Barbara Schöneberger, Armin Laschet, and Adolf Hitler.
-Puppets used in the British version such as Angela Merkel, Jurgen Klopp, and COVID-19, also appear in this version.
+Puppets used in the British version such as Angela Merkel, Jurgen Klopp, and Coronavirus, also appear in this version.

 Stage show

-A stage show titled Idiots Assemble: Spitting Image Saves The World will open at the Birmingham Repertory Theatre on 1 February 2023 and run until 12 March.
-It will be written by Al Murray, Matt Forde, and Sean Foley, directed by Foley, and featuring characters such as Boris Johnson, Tom Cruise, Michael Gove, Adele, Tyson Fury, Harry & Meghan, Stormzy, Beyoncé, Vladimir Putin, and Xi Jinping and more.
-New puppets made for the show include Suella Braverman, Volodymyr Zelenskyy, Jacob Rees-Mogg, Paddington Bear, and Nigel Farage.
+A stage show titled Idiots Assemble: Spitting Image The Musical opened at the Birmingham Repertory Theatre on 1 February 2023 and ran until 12 March.
+It was written by Al Murray, Matt Forde, and Sean Foley, and directed by Foley.
+New puppets made for the show included Suella Braverman, Volodymyr Zelenskyy, Jacob Rees-Mogg, Paddington Bear, and Nigel Farage.

+On 23 March 2023, it was announced that the musical would be open at the Phoenix Theatre, at London's West End, from 24 May 2023.